Touching the Void (film): Summary

 Unable to pull Simpson back up the cliff and gradually losing traction in the loose snow, Yates realizes, after about an hour and a half, that he is gradually being pulled from his unbelayed stance and will eventually fall in excess of 150 feet to his almost certain death.
 Yates decides that the only option available to him to avoid being pulled from the cliff is to cut the rope connecting him with Simpson.
-After surviving a sub-zero and stormy night on the mountain Yates completed his descent to the surface of the glacier but cannot find his partner concluding that Simpson must have fallen to the large crevasse at the base of the cliff.
-He inspects the opening of the crevasse to the extent that he can without falling in himself and calls out to try and communicate with Simpson.
-Receiving no response Yates concludes Simpson must be dead and he returns to the base camp alone, where he stays to recuperate from his ordeal.
+After surviving a sub-zero and stormy night on the mountain, Yates completed his descent to the surface of the glacier, but cannot find his partner, and concludes that Simpson must have fallen to the large crevasse at the base of the cliff.
+He inspects the opening of the crevasse the best he can without falling in himself and calls out to try and communicate with Simpson.
+Receiving no response, Yates concludes Simpson must be dead.
+He returns to the base camp alone, where he stays to recuperate from his ordeal.

 Simpson, however, survived the fall and is now trapped in the large crevasse.
 He manages to lower himself further into the dark abyss and finds an exit leading to the surface of the glacier.
 He then spends three days crawling and hopping back to base camp across the glacier and moraines, despite his broken leg, frostbite, and severe dehydration.
 Exhausted and delirious, Simpson reaches camp only a few hours before Yates and Richard Hawking (a non-climber who was the third member of the expedition) intend to leave and return to civilization.

 The main docudrama ends when Simpson reaches base camp to find Yates and Hawking still in residence and his safety is then assured.
 The DVD contains two additional documentary features.
-What Happened Next documents what happened after Simpson reached base camp and how he was evacuated to hospital in Lima by his two companions and his subsequent return to England.
-Return to Siula Grande documents the making of the film in 2002 and the thoughts and reactions of Simpson, Yates and Hawking when they return to the scene of their epic adventure.
+What Happened Next documents what happened after Simpson reached base camp and how he was evacuated to a hospital in Lima by his two companions and his subsequent return to England.
+Return to Siula Grande documents the making of the film in 2002 and the thoughts and reactions of Simpson, Yates, and Hawking when they return to the scene of their epic adventure.